ccrma/chuck-website/chugl/doc/tutorial.md

 `Geometry` classes describe the geometry, i.e. vertex, data for a GMesh.
 The `BoxGeometry`, for example, contains vertex data for the 8 points that make a cube.
 This vertex data is comprised of:

-- positions (3 floats xyz per vert)
+- Positions (3 floats xyz per vert)
-- colors (4 floats rgba)
+- Normals (3 floats for a normalized xyz directional vector)
 - UVs (2 floats for texcoords U and V)
-- Normals (3 floats for a normalized xyz directional vector)

 `Material` classes meanwhile describe how a shape described by `Geometry` actually looks on screen.
 I.e. what color are the pixels that make up the surfaces described by the geometry?
 Different materials have different logic for picking pixel color.
-E.g. `PhongMaterial` uses a basic diffuse/specular lighting model to decide, whereas `MangoUVMaterial` just inserts texture coordinates into the red and green channels.
+E.g. `PhongMaterial` uses a basic diffuse/specular lighting model to decide, whereas `UVMaterial` just inserts texture coordinates into the red and green channels.
 On the renderer side, a `Material` represents a combination of vertex shader, fragment shader, and shader uniforms (don't worry if you don't know what those are!)

 A `GMesh` then is simply a pairing of `Geometry` + `Material`, combined with it's own transform of position/rotation/scale so that the renderer knows where to draw this mesh in the world.
 To reiterate, a GMesh contains these 3 pieces of info needed for the GPU to draw a 3D object on screen: